jhson989/SYCL_easy_tutorial/README.md

 ## Overview
 This is an easy SYCL tutorial written by jhson.
-Feel free to read and use it. (but is is a little bit inefficient.)
+Feel free to read and use it. (but it is a little bit inefficient.)
 SYCL device codes are inplemented as C++ template function in the directory "include/" The codes in the directory "test/" are host codes for using these device kernels.